lastikqa/python/README.md

-Just some of my python selenium
+Just some of my python